manvirgrewal/trackr/README.md

 # trackr
 A simple react-native route tracking app.
 It lets a user record map routes they take and view them later.

+download trackr and track-server, put them into one folder

 cd into trackr

 run expo start